ruben-with-b/plenty-plants/README.md

 1. Install dependencies: `npm install`

 ### Deploy application
-1. The script `debug.sh` (windows) and `sh debug.sh` (macOS) starts the application in development mode.
+The following three steps describe, how to deploy the application in development mode.
 In development mode the application automatically reloads your changes.
 (You must not redeploy the application manually.)
+1. Deploy backend: `startBackend.sh` (windows) and `sh startBackend.sh` (macOS)
+starts the backend in development mode.
+1. Deploy frontend: `startFrontend.sh` (windows) and `sh startFrontend.sh` (macOS)
+starts the frontend in development mode.
 1. After that the server is available at port 3000.
 The frontend is available at port 3001.
 (To change the default port see: How to set another port?)